wunderwuzzi23/blog/content/posts/2023/ChatGPT-Chat-with-Code-Plugin-Take-Down.md

 That's good news, so users are kept safe.
 Other plugins remain vulnerable though.

-## Previous Demo Exploit - Indirect Prompt Injection Details
+## Demo Exploit Details - Indirect Prompt Injection

-Since the "Chat with Code" plugin is now removed, I wanted to share the details of the POC discussed in [my previous blog post](/blog/posts/2023/chatgpt-plugin-vulns-chat-with-code/), which highlighted this problem with the plugin and **made private Github repos public!**
+Since the "Chat with Code" plugin is now removed, I wanted to share the details of the POC discussed in [my previous blog post](/blog/posts/2023/chatgpt-plugin-vulns-chat-with-code/), which highlighted this vulnerability and **made private Github repos public!**

 This is the `Indirect Prompt Injection` proof-of-concept payload from back then: